join the folks at CKY

 erected the Swinging Bridge

-(582 feet long), foresaw the value
+(582 feet long), foresaw

 and benefits of Victoria Park, and